lawrend/skwigge-api/README.md

 * rails new . --api --database=postgresql -T --no-rdoc --no-ri
 * -T flag means do not include testunit
 * run server with command: rails s -p 3001
+* rails scaffold was hanging after making the first model. fixed by running 'spring stop' in the command line

 This README would normally document whatever steps are necessary to get the application up and running.